 - Coordinates the logistics for Departmental meetings; coordinates services with the university Facilities department and/or SOLES Budget and Operations office to prepare meeting facilities; coordinates services with the USD Banquets and Catering office for refreshments; assists with drafting the agenda; and independently prepares materials/handouts.

-- Records and maintains thorough and accurate minutes for the various Counseling & Marital and Family Therapy Faculty and/or Department Meetings.
+- Records and maintains thorough and accurate minutes for the various Learning and Teaching Faculty and or Department Meetings (as needed).
 Distributes/posts the minutes of the meetings within timeliness and upon approval by the necessary department personnel and attendees.

 - Tracks and monitors all departmental budget and expenses.
 Processes check requests, requisitions, purchase orders, honorariums and stipends for special projects and department Faculty.
 Responsible for the accuracy and completeness of all requests for allocation of departmental funds, as well as verifying availability of funds, prior to submitting for budget approval.